 As of December 2011, Sam returned to his studio with a new back and continues to work on his collaborative projects with illustration collective Lie-ins and Tigers, and new joint venture Interrobang with friend Russell Weekes.

 Sam Kerr is available for commission right now, and to see more from his folio check here:

 We are delighted to introduce you to the talented artist Jon Fox.
 Jon is a praised illustrator and painter, known for his dynamic structures and vivid use of colour.
-His work spans across publishing, murals...2 days ago
+His work spans across publishing, murals...1 month ago